research

 Co-authors: Sarah Michaels & Taylor Gold

-Seeking to trace how historical political narratives about water allocation in NE affected legislative outcomes.
+Project Overview: Seeking to trace how historical political narratives about water allocation in NE affected legislative outcomes.

 Grants, Fellowships, & Scholarships